Attempting to escape from custody in Colorado

 As a class 5 felony, punishment for attempted escape can include:

 - 1-3 years in prison (with 2 years mandatory parole), and

-Attempted escape following conviction for misdemeanor or petty offense
+Attempted escape following a conviction for misdemeanor or petty offense

 If you knowingly attempt to escape custody following a misdemeanor or petty offense charge or conviction, you are guilty of a Colorado misdemeanor.
-Penalty for a misdemeanor escape attempt can include:
+The penalty for a misdemeanor escape attempt can include: